-There are a few limitations to this study.
+There are a few limitations for this study.
 Only 12 CF patients and 12 controls donated nasal cells for the culture work; it is possible that a larger sample size may unveil significantly different findings.
 In addition, CF and control samples were not age or sex matched.
-Lastly, sputum was not collected in this study to analyse elastase activity.
+Lastly, sputum was not collected in this study to analyze elastase activity.
 Future studies could address these limitations.

+Acknowledgements

-Acknowledgements: CF-HBEs were obtained from the Cystic Fibrosis Foundation Therapeutics and wild-type HBEs were obtained from D. Gruenert and B. Illek at UCSF.
-The recombinant strain of RSV expressing GFP rgRSV224 was obtained from M.E.
-Peeples at the Children's Research Institute in Columbus and P.L.
+CF-HBE were obtained from Cystic Fibrosis Foundation Therapeutics and Wild-type HBE were obtained from Drs.
+D Gruenert and B Illek at UCSF.
+The recombinant strain of RSV expressing GFP rgRSV224 (RSV-GFP) was obtained from Dr. M.E.
+Peeples at the Children's Research Institute in Columbus and Dr. P.L.
 Collins at the National Institutes of Health.
 We would like to thank all members of CFIT for supporting this work.